 No, half-and-half is not the same as light cream, although they are similar.
 Light cream typically has a fat content of about 20%, which is slightly higher than the 10–18% found in half-and-half.
 This makes light cream richer and heavier.
 In the UK, single cream is closer to light cream but may be substituted for half-and-half with some adjustments.

-Can I Substitute Double Cream for Half-and-Half?
+Can I Substitute Double Cream for Half and half UK equivalent?

 Double cream can be substituted for half-and-half, but it requires dilution.
 Mix one part double cream with two parts whole milk to approximate the consistency and fat content of half-and-half.
 Using double cream on its own may result in a dish that is much richer than intended.